-There may be income tax, estate tax, and other consequences.
+There may be income tax, estate tax, and other consequences

 How Does a Joint Account Work?

-With a joint bank account, one or more people have full access to all the money contained in it, regardless of who opens the account or who makes most or all of the deposits.
-These individuals can be related, such as a parent and adult child, or they might be spouses, but they don't have to be.
-You could open a joint account with your neighbor or your best friend if you want to.
+One or more people have full access to all money contained in a joint bank account, regardless of who opens it or who makes most or all of the deposits.
+These individuals might be related, such as a parent and adult child, or they might be spouses, but they don't have to be.
+You can open a joint account with your neighbor or your best friend if you want to.

-Joint Accounts With Rights of Survivorship
+Rights of Survivorship

-Income Tax Consequences of Inheriting a Joint Account
+Income Tax Consequences

-When you take over sole ownership of the account, you'll become fully responsible for paying any tax that comes due on income earned by the account after the date of death.
-This can be negligible with a basic savings account, but much more with a well-funded investment account.
+You'll become fully responsible for paying any tax that comes due on income earned by the account when you take sole ownership of the account after the date of death.
+This can be negligible with a basic checking or savings account, but more significant with a well-funded investment account.

-Estate Tax Consequences of Inheriting a Joint Account
+Estate Tax Consequences

-Inheritance Tax Consequences of Inheriting a Joint Account
+Inheritance Tax Consequences

-The good news is that there is no inheritance tax at the federal level so this doesn't have to be a concern.
-And only a few states impose an inheritance tax.
+The good news is that there's no inheritance tax at the federal level, and only a few states impose an inheritance tax.
 The laws of the state where the account owner died would dictate whether you would be required to pay an inheritance tax on the account.